ederign/uberfire-docs/docs/tutorial/ufTasks.md

 For now, we will create two Uberfire Screens (Project and Tasks) and one perspective to hold these screens.

 ###Creating Projects Screen
 Following the MVP pattern, each Uberfire Screen will be a Presenter plus a View.
-Our views will be built using [UI Binder](http://www.gwtproject.org/doc/latest/DevGuideUiBinder.html), so in that case we will have also a ui.xml file associated with each screen.
+Our views will be built using [Errai UI](https://docs.jboss.org/author/display/ERRAI/Errai+UI), so in that case we will have also a .html file associated with each screen.

-(Feel free to choose another View technology, e.g. [Errai UI](https://docs.jboss.org/author/display/ERRAI/Errai+UI)).

 Inside the package org.uberfire.client.screens, create this new source file: